Where is the best place to buy property in Lisbon?

 What is it like to live in Alfama and Graça?

 This is Lisbon’s oldest neighborhood.
-The most distinguishing characteristics of Alfama is its labyrinth narrow streets and alleyways.
-It is also home to the Castelo de São Jorge and Fado, traditional Portuguese folk music.
-This still retains some of its old charm that goes as far as back as the 17th century and even in some quarters it is referred to as a village in a city.
+The most distinguishing characteristic of Alfama is its labyrinth narrow streets and alleyways.
+It is also home to traditional Portuguese folk music and the Castelo de São Jorge and Fado.
+This retains some old charm that goes as far back as the 17th century, and even in some quarters, it is referred to as a village in a city.
 However, the Alfama neighborhood has seen development in recent years as property owners are remodeling their apartments to use them for holiday rentals.

 Property prices in Alfama and Graça

-Average prices for the Alfama (in the Santa Maria Maior neighborhood) are €6,145 per m² whereas property in Graça (in the São Vicente neighborhood) is slightly cheaper at €4,514 per m².
+The average price for Alfama (in the Santa Maria Maior neighborhood) is €6,145 per m², whereas property in Graça (in the São Vicente neighborhood) is slightly cheaper at €4,514 per m².

 Advantages of living in Alfama and Graça